Cruising to Georgetown, Grand Cayman

 One of the most popular cruise ports in the Caribbean, by all cruise lines, would be the world-famous Grand Cayman Island.
-The Cayman Islands, consisting of Grand Cayman, Little Cayman, and Cayman Brac, are a colony of Great Britain.
-Tourism and banking are the primary economic sources and the Cayman Islands are a hub for international banking and finance.
+The Cayman Islands consist of Grand Cayman, Little Cayman, and Cayman Brac.
+They are a colony belonging to Great Britain.
+Tourism and banking are the primary economic sources which contribute to the Cayman Islands being a hub for international banking and finance.

-When you first lay eyes on Seven Mile Beach, or feel the powdery coral sand beneath your feet, you will be under Grand Cayman’s spell.
-It is no wonder it is a mecca for scuba divers and marine ecologists, and a favorite for snorkelers, with its miles of coral reefs and vivid underwater colors.
-Rather than pay for a cruise excursion to take you to the beach, just catch a cab in front of the pier and go to Seven Mile Beach.
-There you can rent jet-skis, kayaks, umbrellas, have drinks, eat lunch, or book other water sports.
-Make sure to bring plenty of money.
+When you first lay eyes on Seven Mile Beach or feel the powdery coral sand beneath your feet, you will be under Grand Cayman’s spell.
+No wonder it is a mecca for scuba divers and marine ecologists and a favorite for snorkelers.
+The beach has miles of coral reefs and vivid underwater colors.
+Rather than pay for a cruise excursion to take you to the Seven Mile Beach, consider hailing a taxi, which will be located in front of the pier.
+Once there, you can rent jet-skis, kayaks, umbrellas, have drinks, eat lunch, or book other water sports.
+Make sure to bring plenty of money, Grand Cayman is pricey.

-If you do not like crowds, this is not going to be an enjoyable port for you.
-Often there may be up to five ships docked on any given day, and the tiny sidewalks and congested main street make it very difficult for walking.
-You may at least opt for getting off the boat and strolling a short distance.
+If you do not like crowds, Grand Cayman may not be an enjoyable port for you.
+Often there can be up to five ships docked on any given day.
+The tiny sidewalks in Georgetown can get highly congested, making it very difficult for walking.
+At the very least, opt for getting off the boat, tendering over, and strolling the cruise terminal.

-Enjoy the steel drum musicians as they welcome you to their country.
-Explore the Elmslie Memorial Church or visit the Cayman Islands National Museum, which is nearby.
-Drop by Paradise Restaurant for free WIFI and very overpriced food.
-Access to the ocean for snorkeling is $5 from that location and they rent masks, fins, and other necessities as well.
-I would recommend wearing water shoes.
+Enjoy the steel drum musicians as they play island tunes to welcome you to their beautiful country.
+Explore the Elmslie Memorial Church or visit the Cayman Islands National Museum, which is only a short walk away.
+Paradise Restaurant, on the waterfront, is a great place to eat overpriced food and suck up the free WIFI.
+If you wish to snorkel, beach access is $5 from that location where they also rent masks, fins, and other necessities.
+I recommend wearing or bringing water shoes.

-Jimmy Buffet’s Margaritaville is one of the most popular things to do on the island, offers a swim up bar, and no matter the time of day, there will always be some kind of dance or drinking contest taking place.
-They do not seem very concerned about the age of participants, but you can win t-shirts and free drinks just for participating.
-Unless you are on a land trip in the Caymans, I would say skip the very pricey and average food.
+Jimmy Buffet’s Margaritaville Resort is one of the most popular places to visit on the island.
+The resort offers a swim-up bar, and no matter the time of day, there will always be some kind of dance or drinking contest taking place.
+Guests can win t-shirts and free drinks just for participating.
+Unless you are on a land trip in the Cayman Islands, I would say skip the average-tasting, expensive food.

-Grand Cayman has an abundance of iguanas and is famous for its endangered blue iguanas.
-Birdwatching is a big draw here and colorful parrots are plentiful.
-Many excursions take you to the Cayman Turtle Farm, home to 16,000 turtles that is used as a breeding ground and for research.
+Grand Cayman has an exuberant number of iguanas and is famous for the endangered blue iguanas.
+Birdwatching is a big draw on the island where colorful parrots are plentiful.
+Many excursions bring guests to the Cayman Turtle Farm, home to 16,000 turtles that is used as a breeding ground and for research.
 Petting and taking pictures with the turtles come along with the fun.

 Grand Cayman Island Fun Facts: